shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 !!! abstract "Customer group total sales distribution"

 	- The number of purchases in each `PREMIUM_CUSTOMER` group is substantially different as indicated by `TOT_SALES`
-	- We can note that all groups spend about the same `TOT_SALES` per visit, as indicated by the column `RATIO_SALES`.
-Mainstream users tend to purchase slightly mor
+	- We can note that all groups spend about the same `TOT_SALES` each visit (`COUNTS`) on average, as indicated by the column `RATIO_SALES`.
+Mainstream users tend to spend a little more each visit
-	-
+	- When taking into account how much each group brings in, we can note that the number of members in `Budget` is not as much as `Mainstream`, yet the group brings in more revenue per person (`RATIO_MEMBERS`)

 ### <span style='color:#5075dc'>|</span> Customer total sales share ==purchasing behaviour==